Mr. Hook: The Return of Mr. Hook

 Directed by Robert McKimson, Hook informs a few skeptical seamen of his "post war plans" once the war is over.
 Due to him saving war bonds, he is able to afford luxury items such as new clothes, a home, and a wedding.
 Hook ends up convincing his fellow seamen, as they are later seen waiting for the war bond officer.

 This cartoon is notably the first short directed by McKimson, who had previously worked as an animator up to that point.
-Mr. Hook's voice was supplied now by Arthur Lake, best known for his role as Dagwood Bumstead in the Blondie theatrical film series.
+Mr. Hook is also voiced now by Arthur Lake, best known for portraying Dagwood Bumstead in the Blondie theatrical film series.

 Tokyo Woes

 Directed by Bob Clampett, the short lampoons the actual Tokyo Rose propaganda radio broadcasts.
-The titular host in question is seen encouraging naval men to not bother saving up war bonds, supported by a fake American POW with a voice resembling Porky Pig.
+The titular host in question is seen encouraging naval men to not bother saving up war bonds, supported by a fake American POW impersonating Private Sad Sack (with Mel Blanc providing the same Porky Pig-esque voice he given the character in actual radio appearances).
 Mr. Hook responds by firing a shell to Japan containing a sentient war bond, and some bombs.
 The sentient war bond from later returns to Hook after the war to pay him for his due diligence.